▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 • Only functionally and clinically healthy dogs, with the typical conformation of the breed, should be used for parenting.

 TRANSLATION: Lic.
-Oscar Valverde Calvo (Costa Rica)
+O. Valverde Calvo (Costa Rica) and Jorge Nallem (Uruguay).

 Source: F.C.I - International Cynological Federation